Best Gloves for Arthritis – 2019 Guide & Reviews

 Osteoarthritis seems to be particularly common at the base of the thumb, in the wrist, as well as the fingers.
 The main carpal bones in your hand can also be affected, it's just slightly less likely.
 Those more prone to developing osteoarthritis in the hand are those in professions that require lots of repetitive and strenuous activities of the hands and fingers.
 For example, roughnecks who experience "tong hands" when putting in long shifts on the oil rigs could be at a higher risk than an occupation that doesn't require so much use of the hands.

-If you read the reviews above about the best gloves for arthritis, you may have already figured out how most of these gloves function to reduce the pain and inflammation associated with arthritis.
+Having read our reviews above, you may have already figured out how most of these gloves function to reduce the pain and inflammation associated with arthritis.
 Typically, they all follow the same general guidelines, in that they provide compression and some level of therapeutic warmth.
-The compression provided by the arthritis gloves is effective at reducing pain, sometimes almost immediately, and when combined with a little bit of heat insulation, these gloves can also help address stiffness and swelling around the joints.
+The compression provided by the gloves is effective at reducing pain, sometimes almost immediately, and when combined with a little bit of heat insulation, these gloves can also help address stiffness and swelling around the joints.